 4. write all UX and brand copy

-After our team delivered Susan the final product, she hired me to help her continue to build and test the game.
+After our group delivered the final product, Susan hired me on to her development team as Lead UX Writer & Researcher to continue testing and building this wonderful game.

 Years ago, Susan had a dream about a money conservation game.
-She woke up, grabbed her laptop, and recorded the mechanics in an Excel document.
+A teacher to the core, she knew she had to share this idea with her students.
+She leapt out of bed, grabbed her laptop, and recorded the game mechanics in an Excel spreadsheet.

 Susan helping students boost their financial literacy.